zrwang/zrwang.github.io/_posts/2017-02-22-make-elegant-presentation-slides-using-latex-beamer.md

 The second page is empty because we haven't defined any sections or subsections.
 So let's add more slides.

-Including two more useful packages `subfig` and `bm`, and adding more slides as follows.
+Include two more useful packages `subfig` and `bm`, and add more slides by copying the `presentation slides code` at the end of previous code block.

 ```latex
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%